simingf/windows-setup/README.md

 -copy the .bashrc file from the 'Git Bash' folder into 'Users/Siming' directory

 -use cpbash to update the bashrc file in win-setup with the bashrc file in Home

-# Komorebi Setup: (files in startup effect git bash default dir)

--install latest version from github

--make a folder called komorebi in Documents, add the folder to PATH, and put komorebi.exe and komorebic.exe in the folder

--copy 'komorebi.ahk' from Win-Setup into Documents

--press Win + R and enter 'shell:startup'

--make an alias of 'hotkeys.ahk' in the startup folder

--use cpkomorebi in bash to update the komorebi file in win-setup with the komorebi file in Documents

 # HotKeys Setup: (files in startup effect git bash default dir)